 If you’re on your feet often—whether you’re working, walking the dog, commuting, hiking, or exploring a new city—you need a shoe that will support you all day long.
 While walking shoes may seem similar in shape and style to running shoes, they have key components that are especially suited for walking.

-First, a quick biomechanics lesson: when we walk, we land on our heels and push off from our toes in a rolling motion, with our midfoot absorbing the most force.
-To help protect the midfoot and lessen stress on the joints, walking shoes are designed with advanced arch support, ample cushioning, and roomy toe boxes that allow for greater range of movement.
+First, a quick biomechanics lesson: When you walk, you land on your heels and push off from your toes in a rolling motion, with your midfoot absorbing the most force.
+To help protect the midfoot and lessen stress on the joints, walking shoes are designed with advanced arch support, ample cushioning, and roomy toe boxes that allow for a greater range of movement.

-At Saucony, we make our walking shoes with comfort and durability in mind, so you can walk the walk without worrying about aches or pains holding you up.
-Here, we’ll share a few recs for walking shoes to get you moving for good.
+Saucony makes walking shoes with comfort and durability in mind, so you can walk your blocks or miles without worrying about aches or pains holding you up.

 Best shoes for walking on concrete

 If you live in the concrete jungle or habitually stand and walk on hard surfaces, it’s important to protect your feet and legs from the pounding.
-Walking on concrete often without the proper footwear can cause pain in your feet, back, and joints, or something even more serious, such as a metatarsal stress fracture.
+Walking on concrete without the proper footwear can cause pain in your feet, back, and joints, or something even more serious (e.g., a metatarsal stress fracture).

-Frequent concrete walkers should try the Integrity ST 2, which hits all the marks in comfort, durability, and flexibility.
-The shoe features comfy cushioning from heel to toe, a sturdy upper, plus a roomy toe box and extra stretch in the forefoot for a perfect fit.
+Frequent concrete walkers should try the Omni Walker.
+It comes in Medium and Wide sizes for men and women and hits all the marks for comfort, durability, and flexibility.
+This shoe features comfy cushioning from heel to toe, a sturdy upper, plus a roomy toe box, and extra stretch in the forefoot for a perfect fit.